RF3/VMwareVMX/README.md

 password is used for new.vmx.

 ### Changes

+1.0.8:
+ - Several strings were transfered into raw strings to avoid 'invalid escape sequence' warnings with Python 3.12+.
+Thanks to clouetb for the pull request to fix this.
+ - Converting a XTS-AES-256 key into AES-256 is now supported by reusing the first 256 bits of the key.
+ - Converting an AES-256 key into XTS-AES-256 reuses the existing key by adding 256 random bits for the longer 512 bit HMAC key.
+ - First release of VMXEditor which is a simple text editor using the VMwareVMX module.
+Now you can open a VMX file, decrypt it, modify it, encrypt it again with the same password (or a different one) and save it.
+It even comes with undo/redo and a simple search function, but no search-and-replace.
+Cut, copy and paste is supported, so if you need to replace some text, just use a normal editor for that.
+The whole editor should be pretty self-explanatory, I hope, and it should run on any operating system supporting python.

 1.0.7:
  - Fixed password bug in main.py (-p option didn't work anymore) which was